 Flash is an outdated technology and most browsers no longer support it.

 If your website is still using flash, your user experience is likely taking a big hit.
 Due to lack of browser support and the evolution of faster technologies, flash elements will cause your site to load very slowly.
 Then, when it does finally load, your flash elements may not even work.

-47% of consumers expect a page to load in 2 seconds or less, and that percentage will only increase.
-If your page takes 3 seconds to load, you can say goodbye to 53% of your website visitors.
 Any longer than 3 seconds and you’re losing out on visitors big time.
 The scarce few that wait around will only be further frustrated by elements of your page not loading completely, or working correctly, and they too will leave your website.

 Your website represents your brand online – any experience users have on it will reflect back on it.
 If you’re not offering a good user experience to your website visitors, it could leave a lasting negative impression of your brand.
 It could even damage your brand’s reputation.

 5. Your website and your business goals don’t mesh.

 Your website is intended to be the online part of your business.
 It should support your business, not work against it.
 If your website doesn’t match your brand and support your business goals, there’s a disconnect somewhere.
 Usually, that disconnect indicates a need for a website redesign.

 Take some time to review your current business goals, and refine or update as necessary.
 Then, make sure your website matches, and supports you, in achieving them.
 If there is a mismatch or disconnect, you’ll want to get your website redesigned or reworked for a consistent brand across all channels.

 6. Your website is slow.